ghostrong/weibosdk/README.md

 Request new token will take some manual work:

-  Open the url in any browser, after your authorize, you will see the redirect url like this:
+  Open the url in any browser, after your authorization, you will see the redirect url like this:

     http://somedomain/?code=xxxxxx